Microsoft Graph integration

 • This will allow the App to send mail on behalf of the organization

-3. Create a Client Secret (used for your system to obtain a Token)
+3. Create a Client Secret (used by the system to obtain a Token)

 1. Go to Certificates & secrets